Salvadoran colón

 The colón was the currency of El Salvador from 1892 until 2001, when it was replaced by the U.S. dollar during the presidency of Francisco Flores.
-The colón was subdivided into 100 centavos and its ISO 4217 code was SVC.
+The colón was subdivided into 100 centavos and its ISO 4217 code is SVC, which didn't deprecate as a historical code.
 The plural is "colones" in Spanish and the currency was named after Christopher Columbus, known as Cristóbal Colón in Spanish.

 Currency symbol

 The symbol for the colón is a c with two slashes.
 The symbol "₡" has Unicode code point U+20A1, and the decimal representation is 8353.
 In HTML it can be entered as &#8353;.
 The colón sign is not to be confused with the cent sign (¢), which has a code point U+00A2 in Unicode (or 162 in decimal), or with the cedi sign ₵, which has a code point U+20B5 in Unicode (or 8373 in decimal).

 Nonetheless, the commonly available cent symbol '¢' is frequently used locally to designate the colón in price markings and advertisements.